IPAMS/IDSimPy/docs/usersguide/visualization.rst

 Similarly to the scatter plot functionality, there is a high level and a more low level function to render density animations. :py:func:`.render_xz_density_animation` is a high level animation plot function which gives a quick way to look into the dynamics of an IDSimF result.

-Similarly to :py:func:`.render_scatter_animation`, the function takes the name of a simulation *project* as first argument, opens the trajectory file of that project and renders an animation into a mp4 file given as second argument.
+Similarly to :py:func:`.render_scatter_animation`, the function takes the name of a simulation *project* as first argument, opens the trajectory file of that project and renders an animation into an mp4 file given as second argument.
 For example, specifying ``my_simulation`` as output name in an IDSimF solver will usually generate a trajectory file ``my_simulation_trajectories.hd5`` which can be animated by calling :py:func:`.render_xz_density_animation` with ``my_simulation`` as first argument.

 Similarly to :py:func:`.plot_density_xz`, additional parameters like the edges of the bins of the grid used for the local summation of particles can be changed: